cloudquery/cloudquery/README.md

 ## Roadmap

-cloudquery currently support AWS only, Azure, GCP and DO are on the near roadmap and we are actively expanding number of supported resource with AWS.
+cloudquery currently support GCP and AWS.
+Azure and DigitalOcean are on the near roadmap and we are actively expanding number of supported resource with AWS and GCP.